diagrams/diagrams-doc/doc/manual.rst

 Although much of this user manual focuses on constructing two-dimensional diagrams, the definitions in the core library in fact work for *any* vector space.
-Vector spaces are defined in the `Data.VectorSpace`:mod: module from Conal Elliott's `vector-space`:pkg: package.
+Vector spaces are defined in the` Linear.Vector`:mod: module from EdwardKmett's `linear`:pkg: package.

 Many objects (diagrams, paths, backends...) inherently live in some particular vector space.
-The vector space in which a given type "lives" can be computed by the type function `V`.
+The vector space in which a given type "lives" can be computed by the type function `Vn`.
 So, for example, the type

 ::

-  Foo d => V d -> d -> d
+  Foo d => Vn d -> d -> d

 is the type of a two-argument function whose first argument is a vector in whatever vector space corresponds to the type `d` (which must be an instance of `Foo`).

-Each vector space has a type of *vectors* `v` and an associated type of *scalars*, `Scalar v`.
+Each vector space has a *dimension* and a type of *scalars*.
+The type `V2 Double` specifies that the dimension is 2 and the scalar type is `Double` (64-bit floating point values).
 A vector represents a direction and magnitude, whereas a scalar represents only a magnitude.
 Useful operations on vectors and scalars include:

 * Adding and subtracting vectors with `(^+^)` and `(^-^)`
 * Multiplying a vector by a scalar with `(*^)`
 * Linearly interpolating between two vectors with `lerp`
-* Finding the `magnitude` (length) of a vector
+* Finding the `norm` (length) of a vector
 * Projecting one vector onto another with `project`.

+Functions and types which are parametric in the vector space have two type parameters, `v` representing the dimension and `n` the scalar type.
+Occasionally `v` or `n` appears alone in a type signature, with the same meaning.  `n` is most commonly `Double`, or some other type approximating the real numbers, but this is not required.
+Many functions require than `n` be an instance of `Num`, or one of the narrower classes `Fractional`, `Floating`, or `Real`.

 See `this tutorial for a more in-depth introduction to working with vectors and points`__.
+]
 __ vector.html

 One might think we could also identify *points* in a space with